An Essential Guide to Your First Credit Card

 How to Apply for a Credit Card

-If you're applying online, here are the steps you'll take:
+If you're applying online, here are some basic steps you'll take:

 1. Visit the credit card issuer's website and review the card's features and terms.